A Hidden Sauna Completes This Scandinavian Bathroom

-This 3,074-square-foot custom home in Whitefish, Mont. features simple and functional design throughout.
-But it’s the sauna that brings the Scandinavian living to the next level
+This 3,074-square-foot custom home in Whitefish, Mont., features a simple, functional design throughout.
+But it’s the sauna that takes the home's Scandinavian living to the next level

 March 26, 2025